Last year I was a ‘mystery shopper’ in a church in our city. It felt quite daunting. A feeling which many church visitors feel.

 Others would never fit into your style of church and leadership ways and would actually be bothersome if they stayed in your church.

-They, and you, are better off finding a church family that fits them.
+They and you are better off finding a church family that fits them.

-There’s my 11 reasons why church visitors don’t return.
+These are my 11 reasons why church visitors don’t return.
 Can you think of one more?